Taking Money to Teach Islam: Is It Lawful?

 As to the question of charging extortionate fees or exorbitant honorariums for teaching or da‘wah – a serpent that is now in the garden – with what good faith can that be justified?
 Of course, what is or isn’t exorbitant is up for discussion.
 Of course, large organisations will have far greater overheads.
 Of course, quality produced books, translations and media productions are more costlier.
 Of course, we have a collective duty to assist the ulema‘.
 And of course, we must thank those organisations that have helped up the ante in terms of the ethos of excellence and professionalism they have brought to the teaching and da‘wah.
 All such matters are, hopefully, not in question.
 It’s simply that while many have sacrificed well-paid jobs in secular arenas for a lesser (or even no) salary in the Islamic field, some teachers and preachers are acting rather unbecomingly when it comes to the question of financial remuneration.
-And that’s a shame, as well as shameful.
+That’s a shame, as well as shameful.
 Is it even lawful for event organisers funded by the public to misuse monies given to them on trust, by forking out such sums on such speakers; or to do so without public awareness of how their money is being misspent?
-Of course, sincerity – stripping ourselves of all motives other than seeking the face of God – lies at the heart of the matter, as does following the shari‘ah ruling on how public money entrusted to organisations should be spent.
+Sincerity – stripping ourselves of all motives other than seeking the face of God – lies at the heart of the matter, as does following the shari‘ah ruling on how public money entrusted to organisations should be spent.

 1. Majmu‘ Fatawa (Riyadh: Dar ‘Alam al-Kutub, 1991), 26:19.

 3. Al-Tirmidhi, no.2376, who said: ‘This hadith is hasan sahih.’